ludoo0d0a/text-to-svg/README.md

 A Python script that generates SVG code from text prompts using machine learning models.

+## Introduction

+> **Warning**
+> This is an experimental project to run a local model.
+Execution can be slow, and the generated SVG may not always be accurate.

 ## Prerequisites

 - macOS (tested on macOS 14+)